 Uniting with your inner teacher is practice.
 Sharing this experience with others is teaching.
 Blind faith and “orthodox” sectarianism are toxic twins.

-Grischa has been teaching thousands of students in Ashtanga Mysore Style for more than two decades.
+Grischa has been teaching Ashtanga Mysore Style for more than two decades.
 The principles taught in his retreats are the result of a continuous analysis, refinement and improvement process.

 His teaching is guided by the goals of Yoga as described in the classical scriptures such as the Yoga Sutra, Bhagavad Gita and other texts.
 Samadhi is the key tool to Yoga.
 It arises from selfless service (ishvara pranidhana) only, never from a hedonistic, selfish lifestyle.